TiagoOliveira98/HandTracking/README.md

 ![enter image description here](https://raw.githubusercontent.com/athanoid/HandTrackCV2Unity/main/opencvunity.gif)

-It is provided a short video of the grabbibg interaction from one of the first versions of the project in the file
+It is provided a short video of the grabbing interaction from one of the first versions of the project in the file

     HandTrack.mp4

+It is also provided a short demonstration of the first stage of development of the full interaction with the game objects

+    HandTracking_Demo.mp4

 # Prereqs